 A Proxabrush is an interdental (between the teeth) toothbrush that you may use to clean underneath and around your wires and braces.
 Use the Proxabrush gently to avoid damaging your wires.
 The Proxabrush will help you to clean your braces while maintaining healthy teeth and gums.

 Use floss threaders to help guide the floss under the wires.

 Peroxyl, a hydrogen peroxide antiseptic mouth rinse, will reduce inflammation to your gums and cheeks.
 Peroxyl helps to prevent infection and decrease irritation that may develop from your braces.
 Rinse your mouth with two teaspoons of Peroxyl (half a capful) for one minute and then spit it out.
 You may use Peroxyl up to four times daily following your schedule for brushing: after meals (or after school) and before bed.
 Just like using peroxide for a scrape on your skin, Peroxyl helps the inside of your mouth heal.
 Peroxyl can be used for general irritation caused by your braces or for canker sores, cheek bites and other minor temporary injuries to the gums.

-Phos-Flur is a sodium fluoride gel that helps prevent tooth decay while you are wearing braces by killing bacteria and replacing minerals in tooth enamel that have been exposed to harmful acids.
-The use of Phos-Flur does not replace daily brushing and flossing but should be done following your daily schedule at bedtime.
-Place a small strip of Phos-Flur on a toothbrush and apply it to your teeth for one minute and spit it out.
-You may not eat or drink for 30 minutes after you use Phos-Flur.
+Fluoride helps prevent tooth decay while you are wearing braces by killing bacteria and replacing minerals in tooth enamel that have been exposed to harmful acids.
+The use of fluoride does not replace daily brushing and flossing but should be done following your daily schedule at bedtime.
+Place a small strip of the fluoride on a toothbrush and apply it to your teeth for one minute and spit it out.
+You may not eat or drink for 30 minutes after use.
 It is important for the active ingredient to stay on your teeth for 30 minutes, so do not wash it away by eating or drinking.